tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 - **Sticky Arrow:** The creature is rooted to the ground.
 Their speed becomes zero.
 If they are prone they cannot stand up.
 The creature can make a strength check equal to the DC in order to break free.

 ### Swift Quiver
-The Swift Quiver spell can be cast using a 4th level spell slot
+You can cast the Swift Quiver spell using a 4th level spell slot

 ### Remarkable Precision
 When you attack with this weapon you score a critical hit on a 19 or 20.

 ### Unerring Skill Improvement
-I choose perception
-Choose another skill that you have expertise with.
+Choose another skill (perception) that you have expertise with.
 That skill now also works with unerring skill